syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/tool-bar/tool-bar.md

 ## Add toolbar at the bottom of grid

-By adding the toolbar at the bottom of the Syncfusion ASP.NET CORE Grid, important actions and functionality remain consistently visible and easily accessible, providing easy access to actions and operations without the need for scrolling.
+By adding the toolbar at the bottom of the Syncfusion ASP.NET Core Grid, important actions and functionality remain consistently visible and easily accessible, providing easy access to actions and operations without the need for scrolling.

 To add the toolbar at the bottom of the Grid, you can utilize the [created](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.grids.grid.html#Syncfusion_EJ2_Grids_Grid_Created) event.
 By handling this event, you can dynamically insert the toolbar items at the desired position in the grid layout.